Milkdown/website/docs/recipes/vue.md

 ## Create a Component

-Create a component is pretty easy.
+Creating a component is pretty easy.

 First, we need to create a `MilkdownEditor` component.